 The fuel cell system operates like a furnace, water heater, and electricity provider - all in one compact unit.
 Fuel cells can produce electricity continuously for as long as fuel and oxygen are supplied.

 All consumers who want to become a micro-generator must apply to their distribution company (also known as the wire service provider) to get approval to connect and operate a generating unit.
 You can find more detailed information on the process and rules on micro-generation in Alberta at the Alberta Utilities Commission (AUC) website, the AUC Micro-Generation Notice Submission Guideline, and in AUC Rule 024: Rules Respecting Micro-Generation.
 If you have questions on micro-generation projects, please contact your local wire service provider (distributor).

-To learn more about micro-generation in Alberta, visit the Ministry of Energy website:
+To learn more about micro-generation in Alberta, visit Government of Alberta website: